-Tie a string to stakes about an inch above the finished height of the path for a guideline.
-The string should follow the natural slope of the path; it doesn't have to be level.
+Tie a string to stakes about an inch above the finished height of the path of building for a guideline.
+The string should follow the natural slope of the path; it doesn’t have to be level.
 Adjust the depth of the sand so the tops of the stones align under the string.
 Wiggle the stones into place and settle them down into the sand by pounding on the top with a rubber mallet.

-Laying the stone is like assembling a big, heavy jigsaw puzzle (Photo 8).
+Laying the stone walkway is like assembling a big, heavy jigsaw puzzle (Photo 8).
 Spread the stones out on the ground so you can pick shapes and colors that fit.
 Use a wheelbarrow or a two-wheel dolly to move heavy stones, and always lift with your legs, not your back.
-Don't worry about tight fits.
+Don’t worry about tight fits.
 The path will look more natural if you leave a few irregular spaces and an occasional stone jutting out into the yard.

 Start laying stones against walls, steps or other established borders.
 Then work out and along the path (Photo 8).
 Loosely assemble a half dozen stones and stand back to take a look at the arrangement.
 Reposition the stones if you like, and then set these stones before moving on.